This article on how to stay in Australia was updated in November 2019.

 Skilled Occupation Lists

 With these Australian work visas, you need to have a skill that Australia is looking for in order to be eligible for them.
-These desired skills are spelled out in two separate lists which are updated on July 1 each year:
+These desired skills are spelled out in the Skilled Occupation List which is updated on July 1 each year.

 Some of these work visas allow you to work as a permanent resident (PR) in Australia, while others are temporary visas that may provide a pathway to more permanent visas after a certain amount of time has passed.